This is a great addition to any meal doing the fall season when Brussels are in season.

 What a week!
 So if you didn’t read my previous blog post I will catch you up on the week’s festivities.
 After being swept away by the Kendrick Lamar Grammy performance I decided to restructure my content and recipe development this week to pay homage to his song “The Blacker The Berry”.
-As a result blackberries took the spotlight this week and boy did they shine in these four new recipes.
+As a result, blackberries took the spotlight this week and boy did they shine in these four new recipes.

-- 1½ lbs brussels sprouts sliced
+- 1½ lbs Brussels sprouts halved

 - ¼ cup balsamic vinegar